 Prepare Financial Reporting with Account Schedules and Account Categories

 Use account schedules to get insight into the financial data stored in your chart of accounts.
-Account schedules analyze figures in G/L accounts, and compare general ledger entries with general ledger budget entries.
-The results display in charts on your Role Center, such as the Cash Flow chart, and in reports, such as the Income Statement and the Balance Sheet reports.
+Account schedules analyse figures in G/L accounts, and compare general ledger entries with general ledger budget entries.
+The results display in charts on your Role Centre, such as the Cash Flow chart, and in reports, such as the Income Statement and the Balance Sheet reports.

-You access these two reports, for example, with the Financials Statements action on the Business Manager and Accountant Role Centers.
+You access these two reports, for example, with the Financials Statements action on the Business Manager and Accountant Role Centres.

 Business Central provides a few sample account schedules that you can use right away, or you can set up your own rows and columns to specify the figures to compare.
 For example, you can create account schedules to calculate profit margins on dimensions like departments or customer groups.
 You can create as many customized financial statements as you want.

 Setting up account schedules requires an understanding of the financial data in the chart of accounts.
 For example, you can view general ledger entries as percentages of budget entries.
 This requires that budgets are created.
 For more information, see Create G/L Budgets.

 Account schedules are used to arrange accounts listed in the chart of accounts in ways suited for presentation of information about those accounts.
 You can set up various layouts to define the information that you want to extract from the chart of accounts.
 One of the main functions of account schedules is to provide a place for calculations that cannot be made directly in the chart of accounts, such as creating subtotals for groups of accounts, which can be included in new totals and can then be used in other totals.
 For example, users can create account schedules to calculate profit margins on such dimensions as departments or customer groups.
 In addition, general ledger entries and general ledger budget entries can be filtered, for example, by net change or debit amount.